QuinnDamerell/projects/docs/purdue-bus.md

 # PurdueBus - A CityBus App for Android

+## Facts

+**Developed By: Quinn Damerell & Bryan Ehrlich**

 | Created | Defunct | Code Repo |
 | ------- | ------- | --------- |
 | 2010    | Yes      | None |

-**Developed By: Quinn Damerell & Bryan Ehrlich**

 ## Description

-PurdueBus is an Android app that helps Purdue students quickly find their next bus.
-For GPS‑enabled phones, it pinpoints the user’s location on campus and displays all nearby CityBus stops.
-Selecting a stop reveals the scheduled arrival times for every bus.
+PurdueBus is an Android app that lets Purdue students quickly locate their next CityBus.
+GPS‑enabled phones automatically pinpoint the user’s location on campus and list all nearby stops.
+Tapping a stop displays the scheduled arrival times for each bus.

 ## Screenshots